Jellabiya: Men's

 Men's galabeya in Egypt typically have wider hems and sleeves in the country than in the city and a wide neckline with a slit.
 In the city, there is usually a button placket instead of a simple slit.
 Dull, solid colors, stripes, and plaid are considered appropriate for men's galabeya, while women's are usually prints and bright colors (or occasionally solid black).
 In the summer, men's galabeya are made of cotton, while in winter they are made of flannel or wool in darker colors.
 A heavier galabeya may be worn on top of another and feature couched cord or braid decorations concentrated on the neckline, sometimes with braid buttons.

 In Egypt, two men's galabeya with collars exist: the galabeya frangi (foreign) which has a western shirt collar and the galabeya scandarani (Alexandrian) which has a stand collar.
 They also have breast pockets and collars, buttoned placket front openings, high necklines, and a slightly tighter cut.
 These are seen as more sophisticated styles of men's galabeya compared to the standard.
-This clothing has been famous in Arab world with many different nationalities.
+This clothing has been famous in Arab world with many nationalities.